AlchlcDvl/RoleIconRecolors/README.md

 - Step 5: Read the [folders](#folders) section and create the folder you need for your icons.
 - Step 6: Place your image in the required folder and rename it as per the [image rules](#image-rules).
 - Step 7: Open the game.
 - Step 8: Your icon pack should load on game start up, changing the value of `Selected Icon Pack` will make it load the new pack's icons.
 Beware, when changing icons, there will be a lag spike as it loads everything.
+Note: Mentions will not load unless you restart the game.

 -----------------------